unipv-larl/preverbs/README.md

 ## Description

-This is the repository for the paper [*Annotating “Absolute” Preverbs in the Homeric and Vedic Treebanks*](), presented at the [2nd Workshop on Language Technologies for Historical and Ancient Languages (LT4HALA)]() by Chiara Zanchi, Erica Biagetti and Luca Brigada Villa.
+This is the repository for the paper [*Annotating “Absolute” Preverbs in the Homeric and Vedic Treebanks*](), presented at the [2nd Workshop on Language Technologies for Historical and Ancient Languages (LT4HALA)](https://circse.github.io/LT4HALA/2022/) co-located with [LREC 2022](https://lrec2022.lrec-conf.org/en/) by Chiara
+Zanchi, Erica Biagetti and Luca Brigada Villa.

 ## Abstract